A reinforcement learning approach to rare trajectory sampling

 where we have defined the return $R$ of a trajectory as

 encoding the contribution of each trajectory to the divergence, weighted by the probability.
-Clearly, minimization of the KL divergence is analogous to maximization of the expected value of this return, similar to the usual situation considered in RL: this differs, however, in the presence of the current dynamics in the return being averaged.
+Clearly, minimization of the KL divergence is analogous to maximization of the expected value of this return, similar to the usual situation considered in RL.
+However, this differs from standard RL in the explicit dependence on the parameterized dynamics.
+As a result, in contrast to standard RL where the return associated to each trajectory constant, here the return for a given trajectory changes with the parameterized dynamics.
 This is the situation more commonly considered in maximum-entropy RL \cite{Haarnoja2017,Haarnoja2018,Levine2018}, where the attempt to maximize a return corresponding purely to the contribution of the weights is regularized by simultaneously trying to maximize the entropy of the trajectory ensemble.
-For us, maximizing the RL reward is replaced by maximising the log of the weighting, while maximising entropy is replaced by minimizing the KL divergence between the original (non-reweighted) trajectory ensemble and the ensemble of the current dynamics, an objective most closely connected to current research in regularized MDPs \cite{Neu2017,Geist2019}.
+For us, maximizing the RL reward is replaced by maximising the log of the weighting, while maximising entropy is replaced by minimizing the KL divergence between the original (non-reweighted) trajectory ensemble and the ensemble of the parameterized dynamics, an objective closely connected to current research in regularized MDPs \cite{Neu2017,Geist2019}.

 For further clarity, we split the return into parts associated to each time step: specifically, we define an overall reward associated to each transition and time as

 containing both the weighting and KL divergence contributions, such that the return on subsets of the trajectory is given by